 SIMPLE ISN’T STUPID

-LEARN FROM COMPETITION AND THEIR PATRONS
+LEARN FROM COMPETITION AND THEIR CUSTOMERS

 It’s great to learn continually from your existing customers, but, don’t take your eyes off the competition and theirs.
 There is probably a reason some customers haven’t warmed up to your offering.
-Remember, convincing new customers to the market and your existing tribe is a lot easier than convincing your competitors patrons.
+Convincing new customers to the market and your existing tribe is a lot easier than convincing your competitors patrons.

 IT’S A TEAM SPORT